kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 PodSpec is extended with a new flag, PodSpec.RetryPolicy, with possible values:
 * NoRetry - the default value; do nothing, initiating actor handles failure,
-* RetryUpdate - Controller retries resource update in-place when other Pods depart,
+* RetryUpdate - Controller retries resource update in-place,
 * Reschedule - Controller evicts Pod, and creates updated Pod for scheduling.

 #### CRI Changes